Izenda7Series/docs/ui/doc_report_designer_chart.rst

       **Notes:**

-      \- Multi-Color option is only available for single metric charts. |br|
+      \- Multi-Color option is only available for single metric charts.
+When using multiple metrics each metric is a different color.|br|
-      \- Heat Map and Sparkline chart type do not support Multi-Color. |br|
+      \- Bubble, Scatter, Heat Map and Sparkline chart types do not support Multi-Color option. |br|

    .. figure:: /_static/images/Multi-Color-CountOrder-Country.PNG